Hours • Holidays • Admission • Directions • Parking

 Route 287 North or South

-There are also several paid parking decks in New Brunswick not far from the museum.
+There are several additional paid parking decks in New Brunswick not far from the museum.
 You can find more information about locations and pricing on the New Brunswick Parking Authority website.